In this message, I will continue to explore what it means to make

 - use your mind (your brain) to analyze each situation rapidly;

-execute the technique with confidence, determination, and positive
+the technique with confidence, determination, and positive emotion from

 Developing a strong mind is particularly important.
 Good techniques

 are important but having a strong mind allows you to use those

 After a free sparring match, it is really important to analyze how you performed:

 - Identify your strong and weak points and those of your opponent.